Open-Stim/openstim/README.md

 capable of controlling the output current and keeping it constant even if the load changes, that is, independent of the animal/tissue being stimulated and possible changes of impedance.

+### STIMULATOR PARAMETERS
+Current: 15 µA up to 1200 µA
+Frequency: 0.1 Hz up to 300 Hz
+Duty Cycle: 4 µs up to 1 s
+Biphasic Pulses
+Low battery indicator